The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Approximation for DAGs with Uniformly Distributed Edge Lengths

 \subsection{Idea of Our Algorithm}

-The key idea of our approximation algorithm is that we discretize the dummy variables so that the integrals are considered to be discrete summation as in~\cite{AK2016}.
+The key is the discretization of the dummy variables to replace the integrals with the discrete summations as in~\cite{AK2016}.
 Intuitively, the hardness of the exact computation is due to the exponentially many breakpoints of $\Pr[X_{\rm MAX}\le x]$.
-We consider a kind of rounding technique.
-We pick up relatively small number of values as a stairway function (i.e., a piecewise constant function).
-This is possible at the leaves of the tree decomposition.
-Our algorithm then compute the union of the subtrees at a cost of mildly increasing the error.
+We apply a kind of rounding technique.
+We pick up a relatively small number of values as a staircase function (i.e., a piecewise constant function with breakpoints lined up at equal intervals) so that the exact value is a lower bound on our approximation.
+The computation of the staircase function is efficient at the leaves of the tree decomposition.
+We then compute the union of the subtrees at the cost of mildly increasing the error.

-Staircase functions has an advantage in analysis.
-By setting the staircase size constant, we bound the approximation by a translation of $\LPpdf{\Phi}{D_i}{\Vec{z}}{S|T}$.
-This is done from the leaves to the root.
-We call the quantity we shift $\LPpdf{\Phi}{D_i}{\Vec{z}}{S|T}$ as ``horizontal error''.
-That is, since $\LPpdf{\Phi}{D_i}{\Vec{z}}{S|T}$ is a lower bound on our approximation function, we estimate how much we need to increase $\Vec{z}[S(G)]$ (or, decrease $\Vec{z}[T(G)]$) so that $\LPpdf{\Phi}{D_i}{\Vec{z}}{S|T}$ is an upper bound on our approximation.
-Then, we can prove that the horizontal error increases only additively as our approximation advances from the leaves toward the root.
-In the analysis of the horizontal error, we further introduce the idea of vertex discount, which is the horizontal error defined at every source of $G_i$.
-When we bound the horizontal error at the root, then we at last can bound the multiplicative error by examining $\Pr[X_{\rm MAX}\le x]$ as an $m$-dimensional volume.
-Later, we call the multiplicative error ratio as ``vertical'' approximation ratio in order to distinguish from the horizontal error in the above.
-The notion of horizontal and vertical error is analogous to plotting $\Pr[X_{\rm MAX}\le x]$ and its approximation in two dimensional space; the horizontal axis corresponds to the argument $x\in\mathbb{R}$ and the vertical axis corresponds to the value of $\Pr[X_{\rm MAX}\le x]$.
+The advantage of the staircase approximation is that we have $\LPpdf{\Phi}{D_i}{x\Vec{\sigma}}{S}{T}$ as the lower bound and $\LPpdf{\Phi}{D_i}{(x+h)\Vec{\sigma}}{S}{T}$ as the upper bound for some $h$.
+We call $h$ ``horizontal error.''
+We prove that the horizontal error increases by addition as the computation advances from the leaves toward the root.
+In the analysis, we introduce the idea of vertex discount, which is the horizontal error associated with every source of $G_i$.
+We bound the total horizontal error for $\LPpdf{\Phi}{D_0}{\Vec{z}}{S}{T}$ at the root.
+Then, it leads to bounding the multiplicative error by examining $\Pr[X_{\rm MAX}\le x]$ as an $m$-dimensional volume.
+Later, we call the multiplicative approximation ratio ``vertical'' approximation ratio.
+The notions of horizontal error and vertical error are analogous to plotting $\Pr[X_{\rm MAX}\le x]$ and its approximation in two dimensional space; the horizontal axis and the vertical axis correspond to the argument $x\in\mathbb{R}$ and the value of $\Pr[X_{\rm MAX}\le x]$, respectively.